 From New Year onwards the team at Attingham are keeping an eye out for the first of the snowdrops.
-Usually, beginning to make an appearance from mid January (dependent upon weather conditions) these delicate green and white flowers transform the floor of the woodland in February.
+Usually, beginning to make an appearance from early January (dependent upon weather conditions) these delicate green and white flowers transform the floor of the woodland in February.

 Wrap up warm as the new year arrives and take a refreshing stroll around Attingham to spot the snowdrops.

-Snowdrops are traditionally seen as a symbol of hope at the end of the winter and with the wet and mild winter we've had this year they are appearing earlier than usual.
+Snowdrops are traditionally seen as a symbol of hope at the end of the winter and with the wet and mild winter we've had so far this year they are likely to start 'springing up' in January.